Handling Employee Concerns: How Do You Manage Delays in Performance Reviews?

 Dear Priyalakshmi,

-Though in the wrong context, few HR professionals refer to the concepts of Performance Appraisal (PA) or Performance Review (PR) as an annual salary increment.
+Though in the wrong context, a few HR professionals refer to the concepts of Performance Appraisal (PA) or Performance Review (PR) as an annual salary increment.
 Have you used the concept of PR in that context?
-If not, then let me give further clarification.
+If not, let me provide further clarification.

-Occasionally the businesses have to pass through a rough patch.
-Against this backdrop, it becomes too difficult to maintain the yearly schedule of the salary increase.
-However, salary increases could be delayed but the process of PR cannot be given short shrift.
+Occasionally, businesses have to pass through a rough patch.
+Against this backdrop, it becomes difficult to maintain the yearly schedule of salary increases.
+However, while salary increases could be delayed, the process of PR should not be neglected.
 It should be conducted as per the schedule.

-Whether the annual salary increment or PR itself is getting delayed, the top leadership is expected to conduct the town hall meeting and explain why there is a delay.
+Whether the annual salary increment or PR itself is getting delayed, the top leadership is expected to conduct a town hall meeting and explain why there is a delay.
 They are expected to be transparent.
-In contrast, the opacity creates fodder for the grapevine.
-This, in turn. muddies the organisation's culture.
+In contrast, opacity creates fodder for the grapevine, which muddies the organization's culture.

 Thanks,